 Campers do appreciate mail and parents are encouraged to write often when their child is at camp.
-In turn, we do our best to make sure your child writes home.
+In turn, we do our best to encourage campers to write a letter home.

 Please address mail to:

 Camper's Name & Section c/o Onondaga Camp 1120 Rackety Trail, R.R. #3 Minden, Ontario KOM 2KO